Montenegro national football team

-The Montenegro national football team (Fudbalska reprezentacija Crne Gore) has represented Montenegro in international football since 2007.
+The Montenegro national football team (Fudbalska reprezentacija Crne Gore) has represented Montenegro in men's international football since 2007.
 It is controlled by the Football Association of Montenegro, the governing body for football in Montenegro.
 Montenegro's home ground is Podgorica City Stadium in Podgorica.

-Montenegro is one of the world's youngest international teams, having joined FIFA and UEFA in 2007, following the restoration of Montenegrin independence in 2006.
-Montenegro played its first official international match against Hungary in March 2007, and competed in their first FIFA World Cup qualifiers in 2010.
+Montenegro is one of the world's youngest international teams, having joined FIFA and UEFA in 2007 following the 2006 Montenegrin independence referendum.
+The team played its first official international match against Hungary in March 2007.

 History

 Formation

 Following the independence of Montenegro from Serbia and Montenegro, Serbia was set to represent both Serbia and Montenegro in the Euro 2008 qualifying stage.
-UEFA, however, would be willing to include Montenegro as a late entry if FIFA ratified a separate Montenegrin Football Association before September 2006.
-However, this did not occur before the competition began.
+However, UEFA would include Montenegro as a late entry if FIFA ratified a separate Montenegrin Football Association before September 2006.
+Moreover, this did not occur before the competition began.

 In October 2006, Montenegro was granted provisional membership of UEFA, with a debate regarding full membership scheduled at a full UEFA Congress in January 2007.
 Montenegro's first FIFA World Ranking was joint 199th place, the last place on the list by default.

 First matches

 On 26 January 2007, the Montenegro FA was granted full membership of UEFA.
 The team played its first FIFA-recognized friendly match against Hungary on 24 March 2007 at Stadion Pod Goricom in Podgorica.
 Montenegro won 2–1 in front of 12,000 spectators.
 Striker Mirko Vučinić scored the country's first goal in the 62nd minute.
 On 31 May 2007, Montenegro was admitted as FIFA's 208th member.

-Montenegro's first coach was Zoran Filipović.
-In 23 matches, Filipović recorded eight victories, eight draws and seven defeats.
-He left in January 2010 when his contract expired.
-During his tenure, Montenegro rose to 73rd position in the FIFA rankings.

-Montenegro played at the 2007 Kirin Cup, but finished in last place behind Japan and Colombia.

-On 26 March 2008, Montenegro recorded one of its best results with a 3–1 win over Norway.